Summer Internships

 To further involve valley physics students in interactions with working physicists, students also have the opportunity to interview a physicist on local radio station KDNK’s show, “Radio Physics.”
 For more information, click here.
 See photo gallery below of recent Radio Physics interviews.

 This year we are requiring a minimum two-week commitment and will be paying $15/hour.
 We are able to reimburse accepted students for RFTA if they bus to the Center.
-We have five slots for internships, which run Monday-Friday for two weeks, plus an additional Monday to help train the next intern.
+We typically have five slots for internships, which run Monday-Friday for two weeks, plus an additional Monday to help train the next intern.
 Shifts begin promptly at 8:30am, and end at 12:00pm or 12:30pm.
-The last “slot” does not work the following Monday unless desired.

-Our Summer Internship positions have been filled for 2024.
 Applications for summer 2025 will be available mid-April 2025.
-Please click the button below to apply.
 If you have any additional questions about this internship, please email emily@aspenphys.org for more information.

 Reports from Our Alumni